vegaprotocol/documentation/docs/concepts/governance.md

 [Transfers](./assets/transfers.md): Learn more about transferring assets.
 :::

-### network parameters [WIP]
-governance.transfer.max.amount specifies the maximum amount that can be transferred from a source account in a proposal governance.transfer.max.fraction specifies the maximum fraction of the balance that can be transferred from a source account.

 ### Propose an asset transfer
 Tokenholders can propose asset transfers from certain accounts, which then need to be voted on by other tokenholders.